What makes a good method of learning a language?

 Familiarity from school

-Many people study at least one foreign language at school without being able to speak it, mainly because the teaching methods are skewed towards grammar and translation.
+Many people study at least one foreign language at school without being able to speak it, mainly because the teaching methods are skewed toward grammar and translation.

 And also, because there’s just not enough time to practice speaking in a 30-student class.